typingmind-cloud-backup

 Buy Me A Coffee

-A comprehensive cloud backup and sync extension for TypingMind that automatically backs up and synchronizes your entire TypingMind data with AWS S3 or S3-compatible cloud storage services.
+A comprehensive cloud backup and sync extension for TypingMind that automatically backs up and synchronizes your entire TypingMind data with multiple cloud storage providers including AWS S3, S3-compatible services, and Google Drive.

 ✨ Key Features